 Course Course Description Credit Hrs.
 Contact Hrs.
-HIA 1000 INTRODUCTION TO COMPUTING FOR HEALTH INFORMATION ADMINISTRATORS (3) Introduction to basic theory and practical applications of word processing, spreadsheet, database and presentation software.
-3 3 Prerequisite: Intended Health Information Administration Major.
 HIA 3000 MEDICAL TERMINOLOGY (3) Introduction to the language used in health care.
 Emphasis on word components (combining forms, prefixes and suffixes) pronunciation and writing.
 H SC 104 may be substituted for HIA 200.
 3 3 HIA 3010 INTRODUCTION TO US HEALTH CARE SYSTEMS AND HEALTH INFORMATION PROFESSIONS (3) Overview of health care systems in the US and the health information professions.
 Writing emphasis course.
 Credit not given for both HIA 150 and HIA 3010/201.
 3 3 HIA 3011 ACUTE CARE HEALTH INFORMATION SYSTEMS LECTURE AND LABORATORY /6 (4) Study of the functions of the health information department.
 Manual and computerized systems are featured.
 Laboratory practice.
 Credit given for only one of the following: HIA 3011/205, HIA 203, HIA 208.
-Prerequisite: Consent of Department Chairperson 4 6 HIA 3100 ALTERNATIVE HEALTH CARE DELIVERY SYSTEMS (3) Current trends and developments in alternative health care delivery systems.
+Prerequisite: Consent of Department Chairperson 4 6 HIA 3100 ALTERNATIVE HEALTH CARE DELIVERY SYSTEMS (4) Current trends and developments in alternative health care delivery systems.
 Credit not given for both HIA 220 and HIA 3100/204.
-Prerequisite: Consent of the department chairperson 3 3 HIA 3200 CODING & CLASSIFICATION SYSTEMS (3) Principles of ICD-9-CM coding.
+Prerequisite(s): Consent of department chairperson.
+4 4 HIA 3200 CODING & CLASSIFICATION SYSTEMS (3) Principles of ICD-9-CM coding.
 Laboratory practice.
 Credit not given for both HIA 224 and HIA 3200/207.
 Prerequisite: ZOOL 2050/250, PSLY 2040/204, HIA 3000/200.
 Prerequisite or co-requisite: HIA 3300/209 or consent of department chairperson.
-3 3 HIA 3300 CLINICAL MEDICINE I (4) Introduction to the clinical aspects of selected medical conditions and diseases, including diagnostic procedures, clinical course, therapy, pharmacology and outcomes.
+3 3 HIA 3300 CLINICAL MEDICINE I (3) Introduction to the clinical aspects of selected medical conditions and diseases, including diagnostic procedures, clinical course, therapy, pharmacology and outcomes.
 Credit not given for both HIA 316 and HIA 3300/209.
-Prerequisite: ZOOL 2050/250, PSLY 2040/204, HIA 3000/200 or consent of department 4 4
+Prerequisite: ZOOL 2050/250, PSLY 2040/204, HIA 3000/200 or consent of department chairperson.
+3 3